alanng10/Secane/Docue/Mail/a.md

 Mail item has format.

-Mail item format is Article format.
+Mail item format is Docue format.

 Mail item is publish able.